traysonkelii/RMP-api/README.md

 ## Usage

-Once the project is properly installed go to localhost:3000 in your web browser There are 5 basic endpoints that can be used (feel free to add or modify more if you please) -First you would want to search for a school code using "/api/school/{name}" endpoint that returns a list of school info.
+Once the project is properly installed go to localhost:3000 in your web browser There are 5 basic endpoints that can be used (feel free to add or modify more if you please).
+First off, you would want to search for a school code using "/api/school/{name}" endpoint that returns a list of school info.
 Wherever you see schoolId you would use the school pk_id
 ```JSON
 {